 Examples of VAT Codes for Sales Tax:

 Define Tax Exceptions

 Predefine whether and how to replace the VAT codes that would normally be retrieved by M3 by other VAT codes in 'VAT Exception.
 Open' (TXS020) in specific situations.
 The automated use of such replacement VAT codes enables you to comply with the Canadian sales tax legislation in complex tax scenarios involving sales.
 For example, if a supplier is a registrant in a specific province - that is, the supplier is registered with an official tax registration number there – and the company has entered the tax registration number for that province in (CRS628), another VAT code with another tax rate could automatically be applied when placing a purchase order for that supplier.
-For details, see VAT Exemption Texts and Automated Replacement of VAT Codes in M3.
+For details, see VAT Exemptions.

 Create Purchase Order

 When you create a purchase order for a supplier, M3 Business Engine automatically proposes a VAT code for the good ordered based on the search path indicated by the 'Tax applicable' field for the supplier and the tax exceptions defined in (TXS020).